(See Below for Case Law, Evidence of Public Attitudes, NGOs that Assist or Advocate on LGBTI issues, and Country of Origin LGBTI Specialists)

 The latest report on the situation of LGBTI rights in Armenia by Pink shows that LGBTI persons are discriminated against in terms of access to education, housing, and employment.
 Homophobia is publicly displayed in Armenia: according to the Human Rights Watch 2013 World Report, on May 8 2012, ‘unidentified people threw a homemade bomb at DIY, a Yerevan bar frequented by LGBT and women’s rights activists.’

-We currently have no Country of Origin Specialists on LGBTI issues in Armenia but would welcome suggestions.
+We do not currently have any specialists on LGBTQI+ issues in Armenia, but we welcome suggestions.